sk-utsukta/hubzilla-docker/Readme.md

 * ssmtp.conf
 * docker-compose.yml

+after the relevant variables have been modified, run:
+    docker compose up -d --build

 # Status
 There is a lot of minor improvements that can be done to streamline the process and make it easy for deployment.
 Collaborations are welcome.